dbrumley/fuzzing-cloudshell-tutorial/lab2.md

 ## Challenge: run docker with the corpus mounted

-Now for your challenge: run docker in interactive mode with the corpus mounted.
-To do so, you'll need a couple of other CLI
+**Challenge:** run docker in interactive mode with the corpus mounted under `/mnt`.
+To do so, you'll need a couple of other CLI options:
-options:

   * The `-it` option runs docker in interactive mode with a user-given command.
 For example: